 I did not make that claim.
 It was a local that told us about it.

 If Lisbon is known for cherry liquer, I never knew until I visited Lisbon.
 It turns out that the Portuguese are proud of serving cherry liqueur in chocolate cups!

-For 1€, you can get a shot of cherry liqueur served in a chocolate cup.
+For 1€, you can get a shot glass of cherry liqueur, except that instead of a glass cup, you’re served in a chocolate cup.
 Eating the cup after consuming the strong taste of liqueur is said to complement the strong taste of liqueur well!

 Getting around Lisbon

 1. Baixa-Chiado district

 Don’t miss the main shopping street, Rua Augusta (location here).
 Rua Garrett is another street with popular fashion labels.

 Feeling peckish?
 Give Rua da Alfandega (location here) a go.
 This whole street makes you spoilt for choice about how and what to satisfy your tummy, so take your time, and make your pick.